15 Historical Romance Books You Love To Read

 3. Third Son’s a Charm (The Survivors)

 This one’s a bodyguard romance.
 The heroine, Lady Lorraine, is the daughter of a duke.
-Ewan is hired to be the bodyguard because he was part of this band of soldiers known for going on the most dangerous missions.
+Ewan was hired as the bodyguard because he is part of this band of soldiers known for going on the most dangerous missions.
 So he’s back.
 He’s still friends with all of his soldier buddies, and he’s hired to be the bodyguard by the Duke.
 The Duke’s daughter is in love with this man.

 Lorraine’s trying to run away with him, try to run away and see him.
 Everybody says Ewan wants to run away with his money.
-So the bodyguard hero ends up having to go to all of her events with her and keep her from sneaking out.
+So, the bodyguard hero must go to all her events with her and keep her from sneaking out.
 It’s funny because Lorraine tries to sneak out her window, and he’s there and catches her.

 She gets super frustrated, but they fall for each other.
 He also has undiagnosed dyslexia, and that’s a big part of this book because that affects how he feels about himself.